MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Core/About/about_Remote_Variables.md

 original objects properties but not its methods.

 For a limited set of types, deserialization rehydrates objects back to the original type.
+The rehydrated object is a copy of the original object instance.
-The rehydrated object contains the properties but not the methods of the original instance.
-Also, rehydrated certificate types do not include the private key.
+It has the type properties and methods.
+For simple types, such as **System.Version**, the copy is exact.
+For complex types, the copy is imperfect.
+For example, rehydrated certificate objects do not include the private key.

 Instances of all other types are **PSObject** instances.
 The **PSTypeNames** property contains the original type name prefixed with **Deserialized**, for